 On Jan.
 6, 1773, an African-American slave named Felix delivered a written request to the Massachusetts General Court asking it to end slavery.

-Little is known of Felix, but his petition, simply signed ‘Felix,’ shows he wanted to pursue happiness.
+Little is known of Felix, but his petition, simply signed ‘Felix,’ shows his desire to pursue happiness.
 It’s heartbreaking.

 “We have no Property,” he wrote.
 “We have no Wives.
 No Children.
 We have no City.
 No Country.
 But we have a Father in Heaven, and we are determined, as far as his Grace shall enable us, and as far as our degraded contemptuous Life will admit, to keep all his Commandments.”

-Similar petitions would be filed throughout the colonies.
+Enslaved African-Americans subsequently filed petitions throughout the colonies.
 King Nero Brewster and 18 slaves petitioned the New Hampshire legislature for freedom in 1779.
-That same year, black men in the Connecticut towns of Stratford and Fairfield signed a petition asking the general assembly in Hartford if slavery wasn’t inconsistent with “the present claims of the united States.”
+That same year, black men in the Connecticut towns of Stratford and Fairfield signed a petition.
+It asked the General Assembly in Hartford if slavery wasn’t inconsistent with “the present claims of the united States.”
 Some Connecticut slaves petitioned for freedom because they’d became the property of the state after their Tory master fled.

-The bondsmen’s case was strengthened when the Massachusetts state constitution became effective Oct.
+The bondsmen’s case then got stronger when the Massachusetts state constitution took effect on Oct.
 25, 1780.
 It states “All men are born free and equal, and have certain natural, essential, and unalienable rights.”

 Ten years after Felix delivered that first petition, a Boston slave named Quock Walker sued for his freedom.
-His lawyers argued his bondage was forbidden by the new constitution.
+His lawyers argued the new constitution forbade his bondage.

 In 1783, Supreme Judicial Court Justice William Cushing agreed.
-The war had just ended.
+The Americans had just won the Revolutionary War.
 Cushing noted slavery was brought to America by Europeans.

 He wrote, in his decision, “ a different idea has taken place with the people of America, more favorable to the natural rights of mankind, and to that natural, innate desire of Liberty, with which Heaven (without regard to color, complexion, or shape of noses) features) has inspired all the human race.’

-He ruled slavery was inconsistent with the constitution’s statement that ‘men are born free and Equal.’
-Slavery was effectively abolished in Massachusetts.
+He then ruled slavery contradicted the constitution’s statement that ‘men are born free and Equal.’
+And thus his decision effectively ended slavery in Massachusetts.